 Economic Policy Project Internship Description

-The Economic Policy Project (EPP) is committed to developing bipartisan policy recommendations to enhance the financial prosperity and security of the American people.
-EPP also provides timely analysis of fiscal and economic policy.
+The Economic Policy Project (EPP) develops bipartisan policy recommendations designed to enhance the economic opportunity, prosperity, and security of the American people.
+In addition to developing recommendations, EPP provides timely analysis of fiscal and economic policy.

 Other areas where EPP has done substantial work include tax reform, sequestration and the federal budget process.

-This internship will be split between working on long-term research, drafting economic policy posts for BPC’s blog and assisting staff in preparing responses to Hill and media requests.
-Other facets of the internship include: monitoring major congressional activity, analyzing budget documents and event planning.
-The fall intern will be asked to handle multiple assignments and switch between them depending on EPP’s needs.
+The intern will support long-term policy projects and papers, conducting background research and writing.
+They will also draft blog posts and assist staff in preparing responses to Hill and media requests.
+Other facets of the internship include: monitoring major congressional activity, analyzing budget documents, and event planning.
+The intern will be asked to handle multiple assignments and switch between them depending on EPP’s needs.

 - Must be an enrolled in an undergraduate or graduate school